mkorovkin2/slider-pvp-contract/README.md

 This Solana smart contract acts as a trustless wager or escrow system between two participants.
 Both players deposit a fixed amount of SOL into the contract, and an authorized arbiter determines the winner within a 120-second window.
 The contract automatically distributes 95% of the pool to the winner and 5% to a fee recipient.

-**Architecture:** Uses a dual-PDA design with a separate vault PDA for secure SOL storage and a wager PDA for state management.
-Initialization costs are automatically deducted from the final payout pool.
+**Architecture:** Uses a single Wager PDA that handles both state management and secure SOL storage.
+Initialization rent costs are paid by the payer and fully refunded when the wager is settled.

 **Key Safety Features:**
 - If only one player deposits, they can get their funds back after 30 seconds (deposit timeout)
 - If both players deposit but no winner is declared within 120 seconds, both can reclaim their deposits
+- Funds are never locked; timeout mechanisms ensure recoverability

 ## 🚀 Mainnet Deployment